Navigating Sensitive Child Custody Matters

-Legal custody means having the right and responsibility to make decisions for the child such as choices regarding medical, educational and religious upbringing.
+Legal custody means having the right and responsibility to make decisions for the child regarding medical, educational and religious upbringing.
 Physical custody determines with whom the child will live.

-Custody can be given to one parent alone (sole custody), or to both parents (joint custody).
+Custody can be given to one parent alone ( sole custody) or to both parents ( joint custody).
 In both legal and physical custody decisions, the court begins with a presumption that joint custody is the best option.
-However, factors such as abuse, neglect and drug and alcohol abuse can rebut this presumption and result in custody being awarded solely to one parent.
+However, factors such as abuse, neglect or drug and alcohol abuse can rebut this presumption and result in custody being awarded solely to one parent.

-Even in the case of sole or primary custody, the other parent usually has visitation rights and is able to spend some time with the children.
-We help parents in divorce proceedings to ensure that they will have adequate custody and visitation periods to participate fully in their child's upbringing.
+Even in the case a parent has sole or primary custody, the other parent usually has visitation rights and is able to spend some time with the children.
+We help parents in divorce proceedings to ensure that they will have adequate custody and visitation periods to participate fully in their child’s upbringing.

-A parenting plan, commonly referred to as visitation, outlines the logistics of how the parents will spend time with their children.
-Whether custody is joint or sole, there will be some sharing of the child's time between the parents.
+A parenting plan outlines the logistics of how the parents will spend time with their children.
+Whether custody is joint or sole, there will be some sharing of the child’s time between the parents.
 Difficulties arising from this arrangement can best be avoided by drafting a detailed plan in advance.

-If child safety is a concern, the court may order monitored visitation, or, in rare circumstances, no visitation.
-Supervised visitation can be ordered when necessary to protect the child's safety and well-being.
+If child safety is a concern, the court may order supervised visitation or, in rare circumstances, no visitation.
+Supervised visitation can be ordered when necessary to protect the child’s safety and well-being.
 Supervision can be done by a professional agency or another adult, or be done by a family member or any agreed-upon third party.

 Experienced Legal Representation